cachethq/cachet/CONTRIBUTING.md

 ## Languages

+This project accepts **English translations** only.
+Translations will be updated automatically through the [CrowdIn](https://translate.cachethq.io) integration.

-Please submit non-English translations to the [Cachet CrowdIn](https://translate.cachethq.io) project.
-This makes syncing translations much easier.
+Please submit alternative translations to the [Cachet CrowdIn](https://translate.cachethq.io) project.
+CrowdIn will automatically send a Pull Request with your updates in.

 ## Coding Standards